tareqalzubi/vision_vibration_wce/README.md

 **Single-Camera 3D Perception and Ego-Motion Estimation in Capsule Endoscopy via Vision-Vibration Fusion with Fourier-Domain Denoising**

-It implements the central method described in the manuscript: a self-supervised monocular capsule-endoscopy framework that combines RGB frame triplets with synchronized six-channel vibration snippets.
-The vibration branch estimates a reliability factor \(\rho_\tau\), which controls Wiener-style spectral purification of visual encoder features before inverse-range and 6-DoF ego-motion prediction.

 ## What is implemented

 - Manifest-based loaders for VR-Caps, EndoSLAM, C3VDv2-style data.